 Approximately 12 fellows from the countries that compromise the Five Eyes intelligence partnership: Australia, Canada, New Zealand, the United Kingdom and the United States

-Submit resume/CV, one-page statement of purpose and at least one letter of recommendation in PDF format through the application portal below by March 1, 2021.
+Submit resume/CV, statement of purpose, and two letters of recommendation through the application portal below by April 1, 2021.

 The McCain NSCT fellowship is unique because of its emphasis on educating and creating a lasting network of rising leaders in national security and CT in the Five Eyes partner nations.
 Other peer programs do not share this Five Eyes focus.
 The program’s substantive focus on extremism and counterterrorism issues also differentiates it from other “Next Gen” leader programs.
 As this set of problems will be a part of the national security landscape for the foreseeable future, it is essential that we identify and prepare our best young leaders to tackle these challenges.